Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-6. ### What are the advantages & disadvantages of Linear Regression?⭐ `Ans:`
+6.  **What are the advantages & disadvantages of Linear Regression?**⭐ `Ans:`
 - Advantages:
 	- Linear regression is a simple and interpretable algorithm that is easy to understand and implement.